RodrigoLoboDosSantos/chees-system-java/README.md

 ## :bulb: Prerequisites

-You will need Java 11 SDK installed
+You will need Java 11 JDK and Eclipse or another IDE compatible with Java 11 installed

 ## ⚡How to execute

-To run the game you need to copy the project and run the file in: "src>application>program.java"
+To run the game you need to open your IDE, copy the project and run the file in: "src>application>program.java"